pivotal-bank/cf-SpringBootTrader/README.md

 # Demos

 ### 1. Deploying to **Pivotal Cloud Foundry**.
-TODO: document a walk through of this demo.
-This is a walkthough of the workshop above.
+TODO: document a walkthrough of this demo.
+This is a walkthrough of the workshop above.
 - Deploying microservices to Cloud Foundry.
 - Creating and binding services to applications.

 ### 2. Service discovery.
-TODO: document a walk through of this demo.
+TODO: document a walkthrough of this demo.

 ### 3. Scalability
-TODO: document a walk through of this demo.
+TODO: document a walkthrough of this demo.
 - provide a load generator to mimic users.
 - scale instances.

 ### 4. Configuration Management.
-TODO: document a walk through of this demo.
+TODO: document a walkthrough of this demo.

 ### 5. Traceability across all services.
-TODO: document a walk through of this demo using Zipkin and Kibana.
+TODO: document a walkthrough of this demo using Zipkin and Kibana.

 ### 6. Continuous Integration/Continuous Delivery.
-TODO: document a walk through of this demo.
+TODO: document a walkthrough of this demo.

 ### 7. Operations Demo
 TODO: document how to operate/monitor several microservices, using Spring Boot Admin and ELK tile